hahnicity/wikibattles/README.md

 All battles in history (as noted in wikipedia) ranked by significance using page rank algorithm

 ## Basic
-The goal here is to use a well tested and known ranking algorithm, [page rank][2], and apply it to all battles in wikipedia.
-We want to rank these battles in order of their significance across the english language wikipedia.
+The goal here is to use a mature and well known ranking algorithm, [page rank][2], better known as the Google algorithm, and apply it to all battles in wikipedia.
+We want to rank these battles in order of their importance across the english language wikipedia.
 The hope here is that while history is subjective, we get closer to a point of being objective about our results given the assumption that the hive mind that is wikipedia will yield more impartial results than just one single source.

+## Data
+All data from this project was gathered from the [07/02/2015][4] data dump of wikipedia.
+The database used for this project was MariaDB but any MySQL derivative can be used.
+The goal was to find all wikipedia pages that linked to a specific battle.
+After finding all historical battles and all pages that linked to them we could then implement the algorithm and rank the battles in terms of importance.

 ## Algorithm
 The idea here was that I use the [top ranked][1] github project for page rank written in python.
-After some rewriting of the code to fix bugs and make it a bit faster I looked into how the data for the algorithm must be laid out.
+After rewriting the code to fix bugs and make it a bit faster I looked into how the data for the algorithm must be laid out.
 The data I used was meant to construct a csv file of page titles to the battles they were linked to making the ensuing data look like

     <Link from page title>,0,<Link to page title>,1

 Where the 0 and 1 denote a weighting on the links s.t. the first page links to the second.
-After running the `page_rank.py` module on the data we wrote our output in results.txt.
+After running the `page_rank.py` module on the data in `battlelinks.csv` we wrote our output to `results.txt`.

 ## Results
 The top 50 battles as noted by the page rank algorithm were: